abresler/nbastatR/README.md

 devtools::install_github("abresler/nbastatR")
 ```

+### nbastatR

-Mastering the NBA universe in R
+A package to help you master the NBA data universe in R.

 ## Wrappers